Yahyakiani/Css_Notes/Eloquent Expressions.md

 - Cataclysms of Trump administration
 - Curate an ideology ! (carefully chosen and thoughtfully organized or presented)
 - Religion is the doctored pitch
-- provocative but ultimately toothless arguments.
+- provocative but ultimately toothless arguments

+> a city ravaged by the scourge of unemployment

+> Harbinger